Q-bh/cmpm-17-final-project/README.md

 ### Model Architecture

-Our model will be a CNN.
+Our model uses the structure of a convolutional neural network.
 We already have roughly over 32,000 images as inputs and outputs with a likelihood of the class that the image would belong to.
-The specific model architecture is TBD, and needs to be addressed on later milestones.
+The specific model architecture can be seen in `main.py`.

 ### Accuracy Prediction